 The first common approach many businesses take is doing the same things as they have done for the previous 8+ years.
 They kept their old website the same (which was designed nearly a decade ago) and continue to count only on the word-of-mouth referrals which previously helped generate most of their revenue.
 They do not yet realize that the market has shifted significantly since the economic dip in 2008, and the changes in mobile technology and advances within social networks have taken a strong foothold in consumers’ daily interactions.
 Instead of investing in professional online marketing campaigns to maintain and gain customers, these businesses stick with a phone book, hoping many of their customers will find them there.
 Well, here are the facts: …

 For a while now, searches from mobile devices have surpassed those from desktop computers.
 Just in the real estate industry alone, according to National Association of Realtors (NAR) Report 2014 & 2015, 94% of millennials search on websites, compared to 84% of Baby Boomers, and 65% of the other generations.
 Today, most people search the Internet or ask their friends via social media for realtors or other businesses.
 Even after a person (let’s call her Jane) gets information on several realtors, she will most likely visit each realtor’s website to learn more about that provider before deciding which company to call.
-And since real estate is a high-value asset, whether buying, selling, or investing, you can bet consumers will do their diligence in their initial online research.
+Whether buying, selling, or investing, you can bet consumers will do their diligence in their initial online research.

 Now, imagine there is an outdated website which does a poor job of highlighting the value of the business to its customers.
 This same website also carries very few positive online reviews to provide credibility from clients.
 How likely is it that the consumer will be interested in choosing that provider over a competitor with an impressive website?